-This pre-survey will ask you questions about how you think and feel.
-It is important that you answer the questions as honestly as possible as the information you provide will be used to help the researchers understand the well-being of young people.
+"This pre-survey will ask you questions about how you think and feel.
+It is important that you answer the questions as honestly as possible, as the information you provide will be used to help the researchers understand the well-being of young people.

 Everyone should have the opportunity to answer the questions in a confidential manner, so please do not discuss the questions and your answers with anyone else.
-Please respect the privacy of other students and please.
+Please respect the privacy of other students.

-- Do not talk to anyone else as you are filling in the pre-survey. - Once you have completed your pre-survey a University researcher will look at the answers and analyse the data. - No one at this school will see your pre-survey answers. - We thank you for your participation in this important research.
+- Please do not talk to anyone else as you are filling in the pre-survey. - Once you have completed your pre-survey, the results will be sent online to a University researcher who will look at the answers and analyse the data. - No one at this school will see your pre-survey answers. - We thank you for your participation in this important research."

-PART 3: INTRODUCE STUDENTS TO THE IDEA OF THE PROGRAM AND THE PEEPS
+PART 2: INTRODUCE STUDENTS TO THE IDEA OF THE PROGRAM AND THE PEEPS

-Introduce students to the idea of the Big Talks program, and show them the Peep characters.
+Introduce students to the idea of the Big Talks program and show them the Peeps character gallery.
+Please read the following explanation to the students.